-Bupa Dental Care, Carryduff, is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital with a dental treatment category of care.
-The practice provides health service and private dental care and treatment and does not offer conscious sedation.
+Bupa Dental Care Carryduff is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital (IH) with a dental treatment category of care.
+The practice has four registered dental surgeries and provides general dental services, private and health service treatment and does not offer conscious sedation.

-Bupa Dental Care is the parent company of Oasis Dental Care (Central) Ltd and is the registered organisation for 21 dental practices registered with RQIA.
-Ms Zara Doyle is the Responsible Individual for Bupa Dental Care.
+Bupa Dental Care is the parent company of Oasis Dental Care (Central) Ltd and is the registered organisation for 16 dental practices registered with RQIA.
+Ms Zara Doyle is the responsible individual for Bupa Dental Care.